 Web 3.0 grants us a lot of new opportunities where web 2.0 cannot provide whether it be partnerships, communities, etc. When talking about NFTs, gamefi, or DeFi, there are a lot of groups of people in the community discussing different protocols.
 They exchange a lot in many different cultures.

-As a result, in the year or two we are going to see a much more user-friendly interface of all technology, and there will also be cool new applications on our phone.
+As a result, in a year or two we are going to see a much more user-friendly interface of all technology, and there will also be cool new applications on our phone.

 SCB TechX perception on digital economy

 What got people into blockchain initially wasn’t the currency.
 It was the ideology.
 It’s more just self management.
 That exact ideology has brought finance people and non-financial people together discussing strategies on defi protocols.

 The truth is that the reason why tech people actually like it is not necessarily because of the money, not because of the tech itself.
 People are inherently related to its nature that allows all of the different cultures to come discussing things as equals.

 For this reason, TechX is thinking about what people are talking about today and it is Blockchain technology web 3.0.
 Talking about the product, we cannot always necessarily wait for the opportunity to come up with but we have to be ready if all possibilities come.

 It’s becoming more and more important for companies, especially in Thailand, to start to realize that we are not a client-based company.